-Here are some of the reasons why Spin Master Corp. was selected as one of Greater Toronto's Top Employers (2018):
+Here are some of the reasons why Spin Master Ltd. was selected as one of Greater Toronto's Top Employers (2019):

 - Spin Master offers referral bonuses as an incentive for employees to recruit candidates from their personal networks, ranging from $750 to $3,000 for successful hires

 - In keeping with its line of business, Spin Master's charitable focus is youth -- the company established "The Toy Movement", a global initiative to ensure children have opportunities to play, learn and grow, regardless of their socioeconomic conditions

 - Spin Master invests in ongoing employee development with generous tuition subsidies for job-related courses (to $2,000) and provides in-house and online training options